dresdner353/jbhasd/Quickstart.md

 Discovery:
 The script uses zeroconf to discover the devices by their common "JBHASD" type attribute.
-It then establishes the URL by compining IP, advertised port and /json to form http://ip:port/json.
+It then establishes the URL by combining IP, advertised port and "/json" to form http://ip:port/json.
 This URL is added to a global set of discovered URLs.

 Probe: